Macadamia integrifolia

 Macadamia is a nut-bearing tree originating in eastern Australia, in subtropical rainforests extending from coastal northern New South Wales to southeast Queensland.

 Through cultivation, its range has expanded to other parts of the subtropics.
-Within Australia to just south of the town of Mackay, and outside of Australia to countries such as Hawaii, where it is now a commercially important nut crop.
+Within Australia, it grows just south of the town of Mackay; outside Australia, it grows in countries such as Hawaii, where it is now a commercially important nut crop.

 In natural forests, it may be a small tree up to 15 m (50 ft) tall with a straight trunk up to 30 cm (1 ft) in diameter.
-On open sites and in cultivation, it is more typically 5 to 10 m (15 to 30 ft) tall with a short, low-branching trunk and a densely leafy pyramidal or rounded crown.
+On open sites and in cultivation, it is typically 5 to 10 m (15 to 30 ft) tall, with a short, low-branching trunk and a densely leafy, pyramidal or rounded crown.
 The bark is brown, smooth on young trees, becoming slightly rough on older trees.

-Leaves are club-shaped, leathery, 10 to 30 cm ( 4 to 12 in) long, bronze-red when they emerge, turning glossy green and have wavy margins that are sometimes toothed or prickly.
+Leaves are club-shaped and leathery, 10 to 30 cm (4 to 12 in) long, bronze-red when they emerge and turning glossy green, with wavy margins that are sometimes toothed or prickly.
 They are spirally arranged towards the ends of the branches and remain on the tree throughout the year.

 Flowers are small, creamy-white, petalless tubes borne in numbers of one to three hundred or more, in flower spikes 10 to 30 cm (4 to 12 in) long, resembling bottle brushes.
-They bloom in the dry season, from winter to spring in subtropical Australia, the spikes numbering possibly in the thousands hanging from the ends of the branches, almost completely hiding the green foliage from view.
+They bloom in the dry season, from winter to spring in subtropical Australia, with spikes possibly numbering in the thousands hanging from the ends of the branches, almost completely hiding the green foliage from view.

 Although the flowers are perfect, having both female and male parts, only a few flowers on each spike develop into fruit.
-The fruit, when mature, are roundish with a prominent nipple and with smooth, green leathery peel, somewhat resembling a young lime.
+When mature, the fruit is roundish, with a prominent nipple and a smooth, green, leathery peel that somewhat resembles a young lime.

 The peel surrounds a round nut with a glossy brown shell that is very hard and difficult to crack open.
 It protects an edible, round kernel with creamy, nutty, oily white flesh.
 As the fruit ripens, the peel splits, releasing the nut, which falls to the ground.

-The flowers produce enough nectar for honey production to be economical, with yields of 25 to 50 kgs (55 to 110 lbs) per colony per season reported for Australia.
-The pure honey is light to medium amber, of medium density, slow to granulate and with a rich, moderately sweet flavour reminiscent of butterscotch or malt and caramel.
+Bee forage - The flowers produce enough nectar to make honey production economical, with yields of 25 to 50 kg (55 to 110 lb) per colony per season reported in Australia.

 Climate

-A more cold-hardy species of Macadamia known as the Rough-Shelled Macadamia (Macadamia tetraphylla) has been cultivated successfully in cooler climates, such as the San Francisco Bay area in California.
-Most Macadamia cultivated in California is a hybrid cross (Macadamia integrifolia x Macadamia tetraphylla)
+A more cold-hardy species of Macadamia, known as the Rough-Shelled Macadamia (Macadamia tetraphylla), has been successfully cultivated in cooler climates, such as the San Francisco Bay Area in California.
+Most Macadamia cultivated in California is a hybrid cross (Macadamia integrifolia × Macadamia tetraphylla)

-Macadamia trees may fail to flower and fruit or do so poorly in areas where the average low of the coldest month is above 16°C (61°F).
+Macadamia trees may fail to flower and fruit, or do so poorly, in areas where the average low temperature of the coldest month is above 16°C (61°F).

 Growing

 New plants are usually produced vegetatively, using cuttings and air-layering (circumposing) techniques.
-Although new plants are also started from seed, there is great variation in yield and nut characteristics in seedling trees.
+Although new plants are also started from seed, seedling trees show great variation in yield and nut characteristics.
 Vegetatively produced trees also come into bearing sooner, around two years earlier than seedling trees, when three to four years old.

 Performs best on deep, rich, free-draining clay and loam soils of a moderately acid to neutral nature, generally with a pH of 5.0 to 7.0, and on sites with full to partial sun exposure.
 It has poor tolerance to slow-draining or saturated soils and strong winds.